supreethrao/automated-rota-manager/README.md

 - [ ] Edit title in the `core-infrastructure` for the person on support details from the `confirm` and `override` endpoints.
 - [ ] More endpoints to reset the details of a particular team member
 - [ ] Use slack usernames so that the user @ could be used in the slack channel notification
+- [ ] Add more test cases
+- [ ] Support go binary in multiple environments

 ## Known issues
 1. When the `override` endpoint is called, the last supported day for the person currently assigned will change to the initial value (`31-12-2006`) which is incorrect.
 Need to put in the logic to obtain the previous time to today that person was assigned on to support